makarevichy/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Days 43-44: July 1-2, Sunday - Monday.

+**Today's Progress**: Automated checking and release packages, Google Cloud.

+**Thoughts**
+- I studied automatic check which allows to search in the code of R of a problem.
+- Also studied the preparation of package R for release.
+- Created and configured a new instance on google server.

 ### Days 41-42: June 29-30, Friday - Saturday.

 **Today's Progress**: Git and GitHub.